Shade/ShadowJust here for the exercises? Click here.

 What’s the difference between shade and shadow?

 Many languages have only one word for shade and shadow, which is why the two English words are so often confused.
-Their meanings are in fact very similar, but they are not interchangeable.
-Keep reading to learn how to use shade and shadow correctly.
-Once you have read the examples, test out your knowledge in the free exercises.

 It’s hot today.
 They say the temperature will reach 35 degrees in the shade!